astur/abbado/README.md

 # abbado

 Conductor for concurrent async control flow.
-Simple way to stop all concurrent task-running flows without aborting currently running tasks.
+Simple way to stop all concurrent task-running flows without aborting currently running tasks, or to pause all flows at the same time.

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-image]][npm-url]